 The membrane of a Sentec TC Sensor must be changed if the 'Membrane Change Interval' has elapsed.
-In this case, the SDM displays the message 'Change sensor membrane', triggers a low priority alarm, marks PCO_2/PO_2 as invalid and activates the menu 'Membrane Change' - provided the sensor is in the Docking Station.
+In this case, the SDM displays the message 'Change sensor membrane', triggers a low priority alarm, marks PCO2/PO2 as invalid and activates the menu 'Membrane Change' - provided the sensor is in the Docking Station.
 Additionally, the sensor membrane must be changed if it is damaged, not properly seated, or if there is trapped air or dry electrolyte under the membrane.

 The 'Membrane Change Interval' is set to 28 days by default (recommended).
-Depending on the specific requirements of various clinical settings, the interval can be customized.

 CAUTION: Without being requested by the SDM, the sensor membrane must additionally be changed if any of the conditions described in the section 'Checking a Sentec TC Sensor' (p.
-26) apply.
+25) apply.